adw96/breakaway/README.md

 # R package breakaway
-Species richness with high diversity
+Species richness estimation and modelling with high diversity, version 3.0

-Package: breakaway
-Title: Species Richness Estimation and Modeling
-Version: 3.0
-Date: 2016-03-29
+Last update: 2016-03-29

-Author: Amy Willis and John Bunge
+Authors: Amy Willis and John Bunge

 Maintainer: Amy Willis <adw96@cornell.edu>

-Description: Species richness estimation is an important problem in biodiversity analysis.
+Species richness estimation is an important problem in biodiversity analysis.
 This package provides methods for total species richness estimation (observed plus unobserved) and a method for modelling total diversity with covariates. breakaway() estimates total (observed plus unobserved) species richness.
 Microbial diversity datasets are characterized by a large number of rare species and a small number of highly abundant species.
 The class of models implemented by breakaway() is flexible enough to model both these features. breakaway_nof1() implements a similar procedure however does not require a singleton count. betta() provides a method for modelling total diversity with covariates in a way that accounts for its estimated nature and thus accounts for unobserved taxa, and betta_random() permits random effects modelling.

 License: GPL-2